Thu Jun 06 2019

 Unless your website outranks its competitors on a search engine results page (SERP), you are missing out on visitors and in turn potential customers.
 Irrespective of whether the website is for lead generation for a service-based business or an eCommerce website, it is vital to know what people do (or don’t do) when they visit the website, how long they stay and what pages they visit.

 Google Analytics is an excellent performance measurement tool.
 Instead of shooting in the dark, this online tool enables you to make data-based decisions that are guaranteed to enhance website performance.

-Google Analytics include real-time performance as well as historical comparisons.
-This allows you to quickly test and evaluate any changes to the website and helps steers you in the direction to prioritize changes.
+Google Analytics includes real-time performance as well as historical comparisons.
+This allows you to quickly test and evaluate any changes to the website and helps steer you in the direction to prioritize changes.

 One of the most important and simple pieces of data is the bounce rate.
 There is a problem when a large percentage of visitors only stay for a few seconds or navigate away after viewing a page.
 It means that visitors are coming to the website but are not finding what they are looking for.

 A high bounce rate could indicate many things such as:

 Looking at a website’s bounce rate is great for an average representation of the site but it doesn’t really help to understand what to improve.
 If you have a 2-page website and 1 page has a 1% bounce rate and the other page has a 99% bounce rate, the website’s bounce rate is 50% which isn’t bad.
 However, looking into the detail this shows that one page is great and the other is horrible.
 So, when looking at bounce rate with a focus to make website changes you should ALWAYS look on a page-by-page basis.